Updated: May 3

-**The Schwab approach I consider deceiving, at least at the time of article writing.
+**The Schwab approach lacks transparency, at least at the time of article writing.
 In my understanding, Schwab does not charge any stated AUM fees.
 Yea!
 Great news.
 So you may ask, how do they make money?

-This is the deceiving part.
+This is the part with a transparency challenge.
 Based on their example, Schwab sweeps about 8% of client AUM into a low-interest-bearing bank account.
 Schwab uses this very cheap money to make loans and other investments for itself.
 In today's world, the bank account rate they pay customers is extremely low, less than .5%.
 If the long-term yield on the other ETFs is 10%, that means the effective AUM fee is .76%. [(long-term yield – deposit yield)*cash sweep %] Also, this AUM fee opportunity cost money is not available for the long-term time value of money customer benefit.
 Other robo advisors invest 100% of client funds in the investment strategy.
-This is deceptive because:
+This lacks transparency because:

 1) the effective AUM fee is hidden in the cash account and is 3x other robo-advisors.